 Twice-Baked Sweet Potatoes

 Everyone's heard of twice-baked potatoes.
-But as this America's Test Kitchen shows, you can fancy this classic up a little, while adding some hidden nutrition.
+But as this Cook's Illustrated recipe shows, you can fancy this classic up a little, while adding some hidden nutrition.
 This would be a great Thanksgiving dish, too!

 Twice-Baked Sweet Potatoes With Shallot And Parmesan Topping

 4 small sweet potatoes, unpeeled, each pricked with a fork in 3 places